The Tudor dynasty was founded in 1485 by Elizabeth's grandfather, Henry VII, when he emerged victorious after the dynastic Wars of the Roses.

 The Portrait of Elizabeth I when Princess (c.
 1546), is the earliest existing solo portrait of Elizabeth as a young woman.
 Elizabeth's rehabilitation as her 'father's daughter' is made clear by the Latin inscription in the top left which reads 'Elizabeth, daughter of the king of England'.
 It is thought the portrait was painted for Henry since the 13-year old Elizabeth is portrayed as the ideal princess: scholarly, regal and dignified.

 Henry died the following year in 1547, and was succeeded by nine-year old Edward, with his uncle Edward Seymour, as Lord Protector.
-Although Edward and Elizabeth were close, her future was far from secure.
+Edward died aged 15, and was succeeded by his sister Mary.

 Using our collections for research